 Priority Three: Residential/Other

-- Before traveling on roadways: Verify latest road conditions, road closures and congestion spots at tripcheck.com.
+- Before traveling on roadways: Verify latest road conditions, road closures and congestion spots can be found at tripcheck.com.
 The entire area can be observed from this site.
-It's a great tool!

 - Respect Detours: As with any emergency, detours on roadways may appear.
 Be respectful of the detours.
 This is to protect the safety of our citizens.